Tiktok Bookmarks

 Explore filter functionality

-Complementing the search button with filters in Bookmarks tab can help users sort by videos by the time it was saved, additionally adding a video type filter, clickable options might be "Food & Recipes", "Funny", "Travel" etc. This would increase content findability.
+Complementing the search button with filters in Bookmarks tab can help users sort by videos.
+Adding a video type filter, clickable options might be "Food & Recipes", "Funny", "Travel" etc. This would increase content findability.

 Explore filter functionality

-Complementing the search button with filters in Bookmarks tab can help users sort by videos by the time it was saved, additionally adding a video type filter, clickable options might be "Food & Recipes", "Funny", "Travel" etc. This would increase content findability.
+Complementing the search button with filters in Bookmarks tab can help users sort by videos.
+Adding a video type filter, clickable options might be "Food & Recipes", "Funny", "Travel" etc. This would increase content findability.

 Explore filter functionality

-Complementing the search button with filters in Bookmarks tab can help users sort by videos by the time it was saved, additionally adding a video type filter, clickable options might be "Food & Recipes", "Funny", "Travel" etc. This would increase content findability.
+Complementing the search button with filters in Bookmarks tab can help users sort by videos.
+Adding a video type filter, clickable options might be "Food & Recipes", "Funny", "Travel" etc. This would increase content findability.

 Interactive timestamps